-Girl Scout Troop 1806, based in Durham, North Carolina, is a multi-level troop for girls who are rising to first grade through the fifth grade in the fall.
-Troop 1806 is based in southwest Durham, but draws girls from all over Durham.
+Girl Scout Troop 1806, based in Durham, North Carolina, is a multi-level troop for girls who are in first grade through fifth grade.
+Troop 1806 is based in south central/southwest Durham, but draws girls from all over Durham.

-Girls and Boys in Scouting: Troop 1806 is exclusively for girls in the first grade through fifth grade.
+Girls and Boys in Scouting: Troop 1806 is exclusively for girls in rising first grade through rising fifth grade.
 See the rest of this page (below), and the navigation bar on the left, for information on Girl Scouting with Troop 1806.
 For information about boys in Scouting, click here.

 Troop 1806 girls in the 1st grade are known as Daisy Girl Scouts.
 Troop 1806 does not enroll Kindergarten Daisies.
-Our interest list is now OPEN for rising 1st grade girls to form a Daisy patrol (or two) for the fall of 2016.
-There are 12 girls on our Daisy patrol interest list, and seven of them have already registered to form the nucleus of the new Daisy patrol.
-It is entirely possible that TWO Daisy patrols will form, if enough leaders and girls come forward.
+Our interest list is now open to rising 1st grade girls, to form a new Daisy patrol (or two) this fall, and there are currently 12 girls on that interest list.
+Visit our Joining Girl Scouts with Troop 1806 page for details.

 Troop 1806 girls in the 2nd and 3rd grades are known as Brownie Girl Scouts.
-Troop 1806 has two rising 2nd grade Brownie patrols, one mixed Brownie/Cadette/Senior patrol, and two rising 3rd grade Brownie patrols.
-A new Brownie patrol for rising 2nd grade girls is now in the process of forming.
+Troop 1806 currently has two 2nd grade Brownie patrols and one 3rd grade Brownie patrol.

 Troop 1806 girls in the 4th and 5th grades are known as Junior Girl Scouts.
-Troop 1806 has two rising 4th grade Junior patrols and three rising 5th grade Junior patrols.
-The rising 5th grade Queen Bees Junior patrol decided to allow rising 4th grade girls to join them, so it is now a mixed grade patrol for rising 4th and 5th grade girls.
+Troop 1806 currently has two 4th grade Junior patrols and two 5th grade Junior patrols.

 Boys in Scouting: Girl Scouting is exclusively for girls.
-Boys interested in Scouting can join the Cub Scouts (for boys in grades 1-5) or the Boy Scouts (for boys in grades 6-12).
+Boys interested in Scouting can join the Cub Scouts (for boys in grades 1-5) or the Scouts BSA (for boys in grades 6-12).
 Girl Scout Troop 1806 has partnering or association relationships with two Cub Scout packs and one Boy Scout troop.
 For more information on Cub Scouting, visit their respective websites here: Cub Scout Pack 451 and Cub Scout Pack 12.
 For more information on Boy Scouting, visit the Troop 451 website.
-Information about other Durham Cub Scout packs and Boy Scout troops is posted on the Durham Cub/Boy Scout District website.

 TROOP 1806 SUBSCRIBES FULLY TO THE IDEALS OF GIRL SCOUTING